kanghelyu/kanghelyu.github.io/README.md

 I am an undergraduate student in mathematics at Sichuan University.

-My interests are in pure mathematics, especially geometry, algebra, representation theory, and mathematical physics.
+My interests are in pure mathematics, especially geometry, representation theory, and mathematical physics.

 ## Contact